 Swimming is a great way to burn calories and tone muscle while having fun.
 It is beneficial for women of all ages.
 Even in older women, it is an excellent tool as the limited wear reduces injuries.

 Choosing healthy snacks that are low in calories is a great way to promote weight loss and reduce hunger levels between meals.
 Choose snacks that keep you full for longer and reduce cravings.
-Avoid salty snacks as they tend to make you hungry (6).
+Avoid sugary or salty snacks as they tend to make you hungry (6).

 Nutritious snacks you can try include whole grains, celery sticks, apple slices, and nuts like almonds, cashew nuts, peanuts, and hazelnuts.
 It is also a good idea to pack your snacks to keep the temptation of getting a chocolate bar or candy from the vending machine.